Glossary of wrist movements

 - wrist cocked up so that the left thumb becomes closer to the forearm

-Wrist cocked down (left wrist)
+Wrist cocked down (using the example of a left wrist)

 - medical term = ulnar deviation of the wrist